Kamiyah Mobley: Baby Kidnapped 18 Years Ago Found Alive, Says Her ‘Mom’ Is Not A ‘Felon’

 Kamiyah Mobley, the baby kidnapped from a Florida hospital when she was a newborn in 1998, has been found alive and well in South Carolina.
-Gloria Williams dressed as a nurse and snatched the baby from her teenage mother’s arms, and then raised the child as her own, police say.
+Gloria Williams dressed as a nurse and snatched the baby from her teenage mother’s arms and then raised the child as her own, police say.

 Alexis Manigo is the name Kamiyah Mobley grew up thinking belonged to her.
 She was found living what appeared to be a normal and happy life with the 51-year-woman who had raised her, the Daily Mail reports.